Sokkeldirektoratet

 Components of the oil measuring system

-(1) Measuring systems for dynamic measurement of oil shall include meters, associated instruments, valves, computer system, manual sampling equipment and other equipment that is used to produce a measurement result.
+(1) A measuring systems for dynamic measurement of oil shall include one or more oil meters, associated measuring instruments, valves, computer system, manual sampling equipment, and other equipment necessary to produce a measurement result.

-(2) The delivery measuring system shall also include a stationary prover and automatic sampler.
+(2) A delivery measuring system shall additionally include a stationary prover and an automatic sampler.

 Section 37.